BetterMontreal/BetterMontreal.github.io/en/about.md

 We all can

 - create a topic: it's a starting point
-- lin _to a topic_ its place-date-time: that makes it an event
+- link _a topic_ to place-date-time: that makes it an event
 - fill in details, comment or correct _any aspect_

 Create an activity stream and let the community promote it, while you collaborate with others more and more all the time.
 Some of us attend events; some organize events: together we better the city.